-Ending deforestation is our best chance to conserve wildlife and defend the rights of forest communities.
+Ending deforestation is our best chance to conserve wildlife and defend the rights of forest communities as well as help us to bypass other negative effect of deforestation available.
 On top of that, it’s one of the quickest and most cost effective ways to curb global warming.
 That’s why we’re campaigning for a deforestation-free future.

 Working to end deforestation and forest degradation while helping to restore lost forests is our best chance to solve the climate emergency, protect wildlife, and defend the rights of Indigenous Peoples and traditional local communities.
 That’s why we are campaigning for more forests tomorrow than there are today.